Sk0vgaard/MyChamp/README.md

 To use our program, simply download "MyChamp.jar" from dist/ and run it from your machine.

-#May the odds, be ever in your favor!
+#May the odds be ever in your favor!